-The purpose of this report is to provide local planning authorities and the structural engineer with sufficient arboricultural information to consider the effect of the proposed development on nearby trees, and to demonstrate that trees have been carefully considered throughout the development process.
+The purpose of this report is to provide local planning authorities with sufficient arboricultural information to consider the effect of the proposed development on nearby trees, and to demonstrate that trees have been carefully considered throughout the development process.

 The report includes an arboricultural method statement that describes how work will be undertaken to provide adequate protection of retained trees.